hfp/libxs/documentation/libxs_predict.md

   int index, double inputs[], double outputs[]);
 ```

-Query fills a statistics struct with cluster count, entry
+The query function fills a statistics struct with cluster
-count, compression ratio, quality used, and GSS iterations.
+count, entry count, compression ratio, polynomial order used,
+and order-scan iterations.
+The get function retrieves the
-Get retrieves the i-th pushed entry (0-based); inputs and
+i-th pushed entry (0-based); inputs and outputs may
-outputs may independently be NULL.
+independently be NULL.

 ## Persistence